-In spring 2016 I gave a webinar entitled “How to become a better dementia care detective” in partnership with Mike Good of Together In This.
+In spring 2016 I gave a webinar entitled “How to become a better dementia care detective” in partnership with a former associate.
 This post summarizes what we discussed in that webinar.
 I’ve removed the case study and poll questions that were part of the full one-hour webinar, and created a 23-minute version that explains five of the 10 ways I recommend to get to the bottom of behaviour and problematic situations in dementia care both at home and in institutional environments.

 1) Delete and replace misleading assumptions